opral/monorepo/inlang/source-code/paraglide/paraglide-js/README.md

 This will:

-1. Install necessary dependencies
+- Install necessary dependencies
-2. Generate a `messages/` folder where your translation files live
+- Generate a `messages/` folder where your translation files live
-3. Add the Paraglide compiler to your `build` script
+- Add the Paraglide compiler to your `build` script
-4. Set up configuration files
+- Create necessary configuration files

 # Usage